trulysimple/tsargp/README.md

 } as const satisfies Options;

 const values = new ArgumentParser(options).parse();
-// use `parseAsync` if you declare async function options
+// use `parseAsync` if you declare async function options or a version option with no fixed version
 ```

 ## Build